5. Classes

 foreach ($keys as $key) {

-// get the reference to the attribute
+// we take the reference of the

 $attribute = &$attribute[$key];